Lawsuit Accuses Georgetown University of Participating in Admissions "Cartel"

 The suit argues that Deacon, in essence, said the quiet part of admissions favoritism out loud, and that the schools’ collaboration on financial standards amount to an “an agreement, understanding, and concert of action among Defendants, the substantial terms of which are to restrain price competition relating to their provision of financial aid for students, and thereby to increase the net price of attending these institutions.”
 (None of Bill Gates’s three children appear to have taken Deacon up on his offer, by the way.)

-Georgetown has not yet replied to a request for comment on the suit.
+Through a spokesperson, Georgetown declined to comment on the suit.